connniela/gogopoke/README.md

 Open the .xcworkspace file to launch the project.

 #### Dependencies
-##### PokemonAPI
-Used for fetching Pokemon data.
+-  [PokemonAPI](https://github.com/kinkofer/PokemonAPI "PokemonAPI"): Used for fetching Pokemon data.
-##### SnapKit
-Employed for programmatic UI layout using SnapKit.
+-  [SnapKit](https://github.com/SnapKit/SnapKit "SnapKit"): Employed for programmatic UI layout using SnapKit.

 # Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture for a clear separation of concerns.

 # UI Layout
-The entire user interface is constructed using SnapKit, avoiding the use of Storyboards for a more programmatic approach.
+The entire user interface is constructed using [SnapKit](https://github.com/SnapKit/SnapKit "SnapKit"), avoiding the use of Storyboards for a more programmatic approach.

+# Testing
+GogoPoke includes comprehensive testing:

+- Unit Tests: Ensure the correctness of individual units of code.
+- UI Tests: Validate the behavior and appearance of the app's user interface.

+To run the tests, select the desired scheme and use Xcode's testing functionality.

 # Usage
 Explore the various features of GogoPoke by navigating through the intuitive user interface.
 Enjoy a seamless experience as you delve into the fascinating world of Pokémon!